elbrainz1759/eukaTodoApp/README.md

 ## Getting Started

+1. Download the EukaTodoApp or clone the project using its git link.

-1. Install all project dependencies using :
+2. Install all project dependencies using :

 ```bash
 npm install
 ```
-2. Run the development server:
+3. Run the development server:

 ```bash